Work alongside your health science colleagues to serve the needs of our local communities.

-Part 1: Framing & Orientation – Attend an in-person IPE and service learning orientation session on either October 12 or October 19 from 4:30-7pm.
-Complete selected required online modules (approx. 1 hour).
+Part 1: Framing & Orientation – Attend an in-person IPE skills training session (2 hours); complete selected required online modules (approx. 1 hour).

 Part 2: Service Learning Experience – Participate in at least two outreaches with the MHO van between November 2022-June 2023.
 Outreaches will take place on weekday evenings and weekend late afternoons.

 Part 3: Reflect & Look Forward – Attend an in-person reflection workshop during Spring quarter.
 Dates/time will be determined by the group as we get closer.

 The registration is now open.
 We will notify the cohort selected by the first week of October 2022.
 Space is limited and spots will be filled based on a number of factors including ensuring a diversity of professions and promptness of registration.

 We understand what a unique and compelling opportunity this pilot project is.
 For this reason we want to make sure that there is the opportunity for a wide variety of students to participate in this experiential and community-oriented IPE program.
 We have reserved some spaces on our outreaches for students to participate, without a commitment to the Service Learning Leaders Program.